-In the interest of simplicity and reliability, the baud rate is fixed at 9600.
-Virtually any application can support 9600 baud output.
+In the interest of simplicity and reliability, the baud rate is fixed at one of the aforementioned values.
 The ability to change the baud rate in firmware can be a bad design as it opens the possibility of the unit inadvertently assuming a baud rate which is not compatible with the interfacing circuitry and not being able to recover.

 Variable backlight intensity is provided by controlling the backlight current by pulse width modulating a 2N4401 transistor through a series limiting resistor.

 The PIC firmware provides a 64 character buffer.
 To avoid framing errors, it is suggested the user initially provide a one millisecond delay between each character or pause in milliseconds equal to the number of characters sent after bursts of characters